kmcelwee/mondrianify-twitter/README.md

 If deploying to Heroku, you'll need to [add these environment variables manually](https://devcenter.heroku.com/articles/config-vars).

 ### Using `opencv-python`
 Using `opencv-python` (the library used to apply deep learning techniques to our input images) on Heroku requires some additional setup that isn't reflected in the `Procfile`.
-The following command needs to be run:
+Assuming you've properly [downloaded and configured heroku for your repository](https://devcenter.heroku.com/start), the following command needs to be run:

 ```shell
 heroku buildpacks:add --index 1 heroku-community/apt